American McGee: Early life

-American James McGee was born on December 13, 1972, in Dallas, Texas to an eccentric mother who was a house painter.
+American McGee was born in Dallas, Texas, to an eccentric mother who was a house painter.
 His only interaction with his biological father was on his 13th birthday, a meeting which turned violent as McGee's father drunkenly assaulted him that night.
 McGee was highly creative and was gifted in mathematics and science, taking an early interest in computer programming.
 He was eventually accepted to a magnet school for computer science.

 In explaining where his name came from, McGee has said that his mother was a hippie and was inspired by a woman she knew in college that named her child "America":

-McGee had a number of stepfathers when growing up until his mother finally settled into a relationship with a transgender woman.
+McGee had a number of stepfathers when growing up until his mother finally settled into a relationship with a trans woman.
 When McGee was sixteen, he came home from school and found his house empty and abandoned; the only things left were his bed, his books, his clothes and his Commodore 64 computer.
 His mother had sold the house to pay for two plane tickets and the fee for her girlfriend's gender confirmation surgery, leaving him on his own.
 He packed up his computer, dropped out of high school and took a variety of odd jobs, finally settling on a Volkswagen repair shop.